Baker Mayfield Leads Browns to Epic Comeback in Debut vs. Sam Darnold, Jets

 While Mayfield will garner the headlines, Cleveland's defense was just as responsible for the win.

-It allowed just three second-half points and kept the Browns within striking distance in the first as Taylor struggled.
+It allowed only three second-half points and kept the Browns within striking distance in the first as Taylor struggled.
 One of New York's touchdowns came on a 28-yard drive, so it's hard to hold Cleveland's defense responsible for the early deficit.

+three weeks in, can't think of a rookie who's exceeded my expectations more than denzel ward

-The AFC North is suddenly wide-open with the reigning champion Pittsburgh Steelers still without a win, and Cleveland's defense has the playmakers at various levels to propel it into contention.
+The AFC North is suddenly wide-open, as the reigning champion Pittsburgh Steelers are still without a win, and Cleveland's defense has the playmakers at various levels to propel it into contention.

 This unit entered Thursday's contest with three interceptions, seven sacks and five fumble recoveries.
 It also used the two critical late interceptions to ice the win.
 Rookie cornerback Denzel Ward continued his hot start with a forced and recovered fumble to set up a field goal during the comeback.